Arinze-BioX/3d-starrseq-pipeline/README.md

 6. Now, start the pipeline by running `./run_snake.sh`.

 *Note that on the node or local computer where the pipeline is run, the more available memory there is, the faster the pipeline will run.
-There is currently a step in the pipeline that makes use of postgesql database system and it is highly memory dependent.*
+There is currently a step in the pipeline that makes use of postgesql database system and it is highly memory dependent.
+If the `combine_3dstarr_bin_pairs` step fails with a missingOutputException, please try increasing available RAM to the maximum.*

 ### Output files:
 This pipeline produces 3 main groups of outputs: